Eisenhower baseball controversy: Cadet Honor Code

 The Cadet Honor Code, formalized in the 1920s, states simply that:

 Though Eisenhower graduated in 1915, before the formalization of the Honor Code, playing amateur football while having formerly been a professional athlete would constitute either lying, cheating, or both.
-In the early, informal, sometimes characterized as vigilante justice, phase of the Honor System, it is unclear if Eisenhower would have graduated to become an officer in the United States Army.
+In the early, informal, sometimes characterized as vigilante justice, phase of the Honor System, it is unclear if Eisenhower would have graduated to become an officer in the United States Army had he been found to have played for pay.

 Eisenhower's love for baseball

 Eisenhower long had aspirations of being a professional baseball player.
 He is quoted as saying:

 When I was a small boy in Kansas, a friend of mine and I went fishing and as we sat there in the warmth of the summer afternoon on a river bank, we talked about what we wanted to do when we grew up.
 I told him that I wanted to be a real major league baseball player, a genuine professional like Honus Wagner.
 My friend said that he'd like to be President of the United States.
 Neither of us got our wish.

 At West Point, Eisenhower tried out for the baseball team but did not make it.
 He would later be quoted as saying, "Not making the baseball team at West Point was one of the greatest disappointments of my life, maybe my greatest."